-ImageStrat was founded in 2018 to provide specialist consulting services to the oil and gas industry.
+ImageStrat was founded in 2018 to provide specialist consulting services to the energy sector.
 We're based in Perth, Western Australia.
 We can QC, process and interpret a wide variety of borehole images, and add value by working closely with you, and your consultants, to maximise the value of your data.

 Our logo is a stylised view down a borehole representing the layers of strata in the false colours used in resistivity borehole images.

 Director | Sedimentologist | Stratigrapher | Image log interpreter